 Political reporters are essential in the media industry because they are responsible for covering major political news.
 They report on anything from speeches, to interviews, to congressional sessions.
-Political reporters have a lot of power over how people view their politicians and the direction our country is heading in.
+Political reporters have a lot of power over how people view their politicians and our country’s direction.

 Importance of political reporters in the media industry.
-When social media is a part of our daily lives, it has become crucial for news organizations to have a reporter on staff that can provide accurate and up-to-date information about what’s going on.
+When social media is a part of our daily lives, it has become crucial for news organizations to have a reporter on staff that can provide accurate and up-to-date information about what’s happening.

 What is a Political Reporter?